apache/bookkeeper/site/bps/BP-22-separate-closing-ledgers-from-opening-ledgers.md

 ### Compatibility, Deprecation, and Migration Plan

-This change is only on the new API, so there's no promise of compatability.
+This change is only on the new API, so there's no promise of compatibility.

 ### Test Plan